jlbradha/website_personal/content/post/Tips_WebsiteCreation/index.md

 That is referencing a Hugo shortcode.
-[Here](https://gohugo.io/content-management/shortcodes/) is a great tutorial on using and creating shortcodes.
+[Here](https://gohugo.io/content-management/shortcodes/) is a great tutorial on using shortcodes and [here](https://zealous-sammet-9b702c.netlify.com/post/tips_websitecreation/) is one on writing your own shortcodes.

 * One thing to note is that shortcodes are written in html.
 You can't create an html document with the `New Post` function in Blogdown (at least I haven't figured it out).
 Instead just use a text editor (e.g. notepad on Windows) and save it as html in the `shortcodes` folder that you will create within the `layouts` folder.